About Library Instruction

 Library instruction sessions are available for campus and SUNY programs such as Discovery, Scholars, EOP and Empire College.
 General instruction sessions are also available for small groups of faculty, students or staff on a variety of topics.

-The Libraries offers a series of short screencasts that demonstrate how to use various types of library services, databases and research tools.
+The Libraries offers a series of short screencasts that demonstrate how to use various library services, databases and research tools.

 More information can be found on the Library Tutorials page.